Universal Epic Universe: Areas and attractions

-Epic Universe uses a hub-and-spoke layout, consisting of four themed lands branching off a central hub called Celestial Park, with each land featuring a uniquely-themed gateway.
+Epic Universe uses a hub-and-spoke layout, consisting of four themed lands branching off a central hub called Celestial Park, with each land featuring a uniquely themed gateway.
 The themed lands, in clockwise order from entry, are Super Nintendo World, Dark Universe (themed to Universal Classic Monsters), The Wizarding World of Harry Potter: Ministry of Magic, and How to Train Your Dragon: Isle of Berk.
-Each themed area has its aesthetics reflected in the food and cutlery at restaurants, ambient music, staff uniforms, and infrastructure.
-Entryways to each different land, featuring themed portals with digital LED signage, radiate out from Celestial Park.
+The restaurants, ambient music, staff uniforms, and infrastructure in each area reflect its theme, even down to the food and cutlery.
+Themed portals, with digital LED signage, lead from Celestial Park to each land.

 Epic Universe utilizes facial recognition technology instead of tickets for entry, lockers, and express lanes for rides.

 Celestial Park

 The hub of the park is Celestial Park, a garden with walkways, fountains, and ponds featuring design motifs based on astrology, which connects the other four areas together.
-Celestial Park is a crossroads for interdimensional travel powered by the Chronos, a tower that serves as the park's icon and entrance gateway.
+Celestial Park is themed as a crossroads for interdimensional travel powered by the Chronos, a tower that serves as the park's icon and entrance gateway.
 The area features two rides: the Constellation Carousel, a celestial-themed carousel flat ride similar to the SeaGlass Carousel in New York, and Stardust Racers, a dual-tracked launched roller coaster manufactured by Mack Rides.
 Celestial Park also contains the Helios Grand Hotel (operated by Loews) and several notable dining locations, including an underwater-themed seafood restaurant encased in glass called Atlantic, and the Blue Dragon Pan-Asian Restaurant.
 There are also four walk-up bars and concierge booths in this area, as well as smaller restaurants including Frosty Moon, Meteor Astropub, The Oak & Star Tavern, and Pizza Moon.

-Seven million individually-controllable embedded LEDs are installed within the Celestial Park area, and Universal plans to operate fireworks and light shows.
+Celestial Park contains seven million individually controllable embedded LEDs.